Meet the Team

-Leads the embryology team and has worked at the centre since its inception in 1994.
-She trained in Southampton and completed her PhD in reproductive endocrinology there.
+Stephanie has worked at Bath Fertility since the clinic first opened in 1994.
+She previously worked in Southampton, where she also completed her PhD in Reproductive Endocrinology.
 Stephanie is one of the founder members of the Association of Clinical Embryologists (ACE) and sits on its Training Committee as an external assessor for trainee embryologists across the country.
-She is also an External Advisor for the HFEA and a Panel Member for the Health & Care Professions Council (HCPC), the body which administers registration for practising embryologists in the UK.
+She has been an External Scientific Inspector for the HFEA and a Panel Member for the Health & Care Professions Council (HCPC).

-Stephanie is responsible for introducing innovative techniques into the laboratory.
-She is also in charge of quality management throughout the clinic.
+Stephanie manages the Embryology and Andrology services for Bath Fertility and is responsible for introducing innovative techniques into the laboratory.
+She also oversees Quality Management throughout the clinic.

 Joined us in 2009.
 She has a certificate in Diagnostic Semen Analysis from the Association of Biomedical Andrologists.
 Helen is also responsible for maintaining the vital laboratory equipment which helps maintain the optimum environment for embryo development.